-Anciently, the production of this color's dye was a long and laborious task.
+Anciently, the production of this type of dye was a long and laborious task.
 The liquid used to create it came from a tiny Mediterranean Sea snail gland.
 Each snail produced only a single drop of the needed fluid.
 To produce one pound of dye, during ancient Roman Empire times, took the acquiring of four million mollusks.

-Biblical meaning of the color purple
+Appearances of the color purple

-In the King James Bible, the word 'purple' occurs forty-eight times, of which nine are in the New Testament.
+In the King James translation, the word purple occurs forty-eight times, of which nine are in the New Testament.
 The Hebrew Old Testament word translated as this color is argaman (Strong's Concordance #H713).
-The three Greek New Testament words used are porphura (#G4209), which refers to the animal from which the color is extracted, porphurous (#G4210), which is the color's literal name and porphuropolis (#G4211), which is a reference to a female trader of the dye.
+The three Greek New Testament words used are porphura (#G4209), which refers to the animal from which the pigment is extracted, porphurous (#G4210), which is the color's literal name and porphuropolis (#G4211), which is a reference to a female trader of the dye.

 The Gospels of Mark and John (Mark 15:17, 20, John 19:2, 5) state that the robe Pontius Pilate's soldiers placed on Jesus, in order to mock him, was purple.
 The book of Matthew says, however, that the robe was scarlet colored (Matthew 27:28).

 The city of Thyatira was well known for its ability to dye cloth.
 Such skills made it a prosperous trading town.
 Lydia almost certainly was financially well off due to her trade, as she owned a home both in Thyatira and Philippi (Acts 16:14 - 15).